 The beauty of the coral reef at the Horniman Museum & Gardens

 Inspired by the Horniman Museum’s famous aquarium and collection of natural history specimens Coral: Fabric of the Reef (until September 9) is an exhibition of textile artworks by artist Karen Dodd.
 The pieces on display have been intricate dyed and sculpted to represent and draw attention to the beauty and vulnerability of coral reefs.

-In February, Colour: The Rainbow Revealed (February 10 – October 28) explores how colour shapes our world.
+In February, Colour: The Rainbow Revealed (until October 28) explores how colour shapes our world.
 The exhibition looks at the science behind how colour is made and how it is used by animals to uncover the different meanings of colours to different people across the planet.

 A mid-century influencer at the House of Illustration